Samsung Galaxy S2 review

 Hi, ive had this phone a while now and i do like it.
 People are complaining

-about the battery life but i charge mine and it can last about 5 days
+about the battery life but i charge mine and it can last about 5 days so ive

-as somebody else though as sometimes the gallery doesnt work and gets stuck on the loading
+else though as sometimes the gallery doesnt work and gets stuck on the loading

 page but all in all i cant complain really.